- 1-1/4 cups all-purpose flour

 - 1 cup strawberry preserves

-- In a bowl, combine dry ingredients.
+- In a bowl, combine first five ingredients.
 Add butter and vanilla; stir until crumbly.
 Set aside 1 cup.
 Press remaining crumb mixture evenly into an ungreased 13-in. x 9-in. baking pan.
 Spread preserves over crust.
 Combine coconut and reserved crumb mixture; sprinkle over preserves.

 - Bake at 350° for 25-30 minutes or until coconut is lightly browned.
 Cool.
 Yield: 2 dozen.

 "These bars were very good, a nice pairing of a buttery crumb crust, strawberry filling, and coconut crumb topping; easy to make, too!
 I lightly greased the pan and I used 1-1/2 cups strawberry preserves.
 I will definitely be making these again."